ibm-cloud-docs/solution-tutorials/strategies-for-resilient-applications.md

 Yes, you can configure replication in IBM Cloudant using an active/active or active/passive topology across data centres.
 The following diagram shows a typical configuration that uses two IBM Cloudant accounts, one in each region:![active-active](images/solution39/active-active.png)

-It is helpful to remember:

-- Within each datacenter, IBM Cloudant already offers high availability by storing data in triplicate across three servers.
-- Replication occurs at the database rather than account level and must be explicitly configured.
-- IBM Cloudant does not provide any Service Level Agreements (SLAs) or certainties about replication latency.
-- IBM Cloudant does not monitor individual replications.
-Your own strategy for detecting failed replications and restarting them is advisable.

 For step by step instructions on setting up Cloudant for a multi-region architecture, follow the instructions [here](https://console.bluemix.net/docs/services/Cloudant/guides/active-active.html#configuring-ibm-cloudant-for-cross-region-disaster-recovery).

 #### How does replication work?

 IBM Cloudant for IBM Cloud replication is the process that synchronizes ('syncs') the state of two databases.
 Any change that occurred in the source database is reproduced in the target database.
 You can create replications between any number of databases, either continuously or as a 'one-off' task.
 Depending on your application requirements, you use replication to share and aggregate state and content.

 Replication takes place in one direction only.
 To keep two databases synchronized with each other, you must replicate in both directions.
 Do this by replicating from `database1` to `database2`, and separately from `database2` to `database1`.
 The aim of replication is that at the end of the process, all active documents in the source database are also in the destination or 'target' database, *and* that all documents that are deleted from the source databases are also deleted from the destination database (if they existed there).

 Replication has two forms: push or pull replication: